 In Havana we stay at the memorable Hotel Nacional.
 Although some of the rooms do look a little dated now, the history in this hotel is incredible, having hosted Hollywood royalty, provided the setting for an important meeting between the US and Sicilian mafia families, been a site of the Cold War and seen countless other changes in Havana's turbulent past.
 With an enormous garden and beautiful views over the bay, it is a fitting beginning and end to this Cuban journey.

 On Cayo Ensenachos, we use the Hotel Iberostar as larger hotels are the norm in Cuba's beach areas.
 This 5 star resort has access to two white-sand beaches, a variety of pool and spa areas, watersport opportunities and a great bar.

-In Trinidad we stay in casas particulares.
-This is a Spanish term meaning private accommodation or homestay in Cuba.
+We use casas particulares in Trinidad, which is a Spanish term meaning private accommodation or homestay, specific to Cuba.
 Staying in a casa offers the visitor a unique opportunity to experience Cuban hospitality in local accommodation adapted for tourism.
-The number of rooms, quality, facilities and access to other areas of the house such as the living room varies massively but as a general rule Casas are clean, centrally located and can host only a handful of guests.
-Casas are generally run by the owner and members of the family that live there and the standard of English spoken will vary from zero to fluent, which is a good opportunity for you to practice your Spanish.
-They are often full of history, family photos and memorabilia, providing you with a deeper insight to Cuban life.
-Virtually all of the rooms have private facilities but on rare occasions it may be necessary to share.
+The number of rooms, quality, facilities and access to other areas of the house such as the living room varies massively between houses, which means that each one has a unique character of their own.
 Your Explore Leader will coordinate accommodation arrangements on tour.